HariSekhon/Knowledge-Base/dns.md

 > send
 ```

-###### Ported from private Knowledge Base page 2010+ - should have had notes going back to 2003 but young guys don't document enough!
+###### Ported from private Knowledge Base page 2010+ - should have had notes going back to 2003 but young guys don't document enough